-The historic Salt Building is a Southeast False Creek landmark.
-Owned by the City of Vancouver and managed by the City’s Real Estate Services Department, the building underwent a major restoration leading up to the 2010 Olympic Winter Games, where it was turned into a gathering place for athletes in the heart of Olympic Village.
+The historic 1930s Salt Building is a Southeast False Creek landmark.
+The building underwent a major restoration and seismic upgrade in preparation for the 2010 Olympic Winter Games.
+It was turned into a gathering place for athletes in the heart of Olympic Village.

-Restoration involved intricate renovation challenges that included raising the building, seismic upgrades and challenges to design to modern environmental standards all while maintaining its 1930’s heritage construction and feel.
-Restoring the building, which was initially home to the historic Vancouver Salt Co.
-Ltd., involved a great deal of effort to re-use its existing timber.
-While much of the buildings original wood timber remained in good condition, after decades of industrial use, most of the steel sections had deteriorated and needed replacement.
+Every effort was made to re-use the building’s original timber.
+While much of the wood remained in good condition, the steel sections had deteriorated and needed replacement.
 WoodWORKS® software was utilized to review requirements for existing materials and to examine the capacity of existing wood.

 Images: © Bob Matheson